KAISER Idell

 When Bauhaus Went Rogue

-• Clutch Mechanism: Adjusts with the snick of a German safe (no wobble and no apologies)
+Adjusts with the snick of a German safe, no wobble, no apologies, just precision engineering.

-We champion Kaiser Idell because—like BINK—it’s unimpressed by trends and obsessed with details you can’t see but would miss instantly 🤨
+We champion the Kaiser Idell because,like BINK, it’s unimpressed by fleeting trends and obsessed with details you can’t see but would miss instantly.

 Why This Belongs at BINK